Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsection{Results on face sketch synthesis task}

-We demonstrate the performance of our method on the face sketch synthesis task with the CUFS and the CUFSF datasets.
-The experiment results are shown in Table. \ref{tab:sketch_synthesis}.
+We verify the performance of our method on the face sketch synthesis on the CUFS and the CUFSF datasets.
+The experimental results are reported in Table \ref{tab:sketch_synthesis}.
 Our method achieves the best capability on the indicators of LPIPS (alex), LPIPS (squeeze), LPIPS (vgg-16), and FID in the CUFS dataset.
 The proposed method decreases the previous best FID from 34.2 to 33.256.
 In addition, our method realizes the best performance on all indicators in the CUFSF dataset except FID.
-Obviously, the LIPIS (alex, squeeze, vgg) are significantly decreased from the large margin in both datasets which implies the higher-fidelity and realistic of the sketches generated by our method.
-On the other hand, MSG-SARL [18], DIR-MFP [63], and SCAGAN [20] reach better results in limited indicators including FSIM, SSIM, and FID of different datasets.
-These might be caused by the GAN-based approaches tend to produce more blurring and noise.
-Additionally, the images generated by our method contain more texture information introduced by saliency detection map $M$ which is utilized in the CUFS datasets.
-These may lead to a negative impact on SSIM which prefers over-smoothed images.
-(We discard the $M$ in the CUFSF dataset, the detailed analysis is presented in the section of ablation study.)
-However, as a whole, our method has the most balanced performance on the task of face sketch synthesis.
-Besides, our method still achieves sub-optimal results on indicators that lag behind other methods.
+Obviously, the LIPIS (alex, squeeze, vgg) is significantly decreased with the large margin in both datasets which implies the higher fidelity and realism of the sketches generated by our method.
+In the sketch synthesis experiments, the MSG-SARL, DIR-MFP, and SCAGAN reach better results in limited metrics on the FSIM, SSIM, and FID.
+We observe that in Fig.~\ref{fig:sketch_visualization}, the generated images of these methods are more smoothed.
+Since the metrics such as SSIM is more kind to the smoothed image texture, this leads to better results than ours.
+However, we exploit the saliency map to provide global structure information.
+This results in better performance on the LPIPS and a more structural-coordinated human face.

-As illustrated in the upper three rows of Fig. \ref{fig:CUFS} (k) and upper two rows of Fig. \ref{fig:CUFSF} (j), we randomly sample face sketches synthesized from our network and other benchmarks.
-Our network could integrally construct the details of each sketch with various backgrounds.
-The sketches we generated have prolific identify features, especially in facial details.
+We visualize the comparison of generated sketches among our method and various state-of-the-art counterparts as depicted in Fig.~\ref{fig:sketch_visualization}.
+Since the KT~\cite{b5} is the preliminary conference version of KD+~\cite{b4}, we only display the better version in the experiments.
+We observe that CycleGAN and MDAL produce low-fidelity sketches compared with ground truth.
+The results of Col-cGAN, MSG-SARL, and SCAGAN contain blur and noisy effects.
+Conversely, our method achieves the best performance, especially in the detailed facial components such as the eyes, ears, and hair contours (\eg, in the red boxes of the last column).